F4B123/World_Data/README.md

-A project i did a long ago about Dataframes using pandas and plotly
+Project extracting data from a Database using Pandas and Plotly